 ● Dust regularly using a damp or electrostatic cloth

 Consider an Air Purifier

-If you live in a particularly polluted area, or if you or your family is sensitive to poor air quality, you may want to consider investing in an electric air purifier.
+If you live in a particularly polluted area, or if you or your family is sensitive to poor quality of the air, you may want to consider investing in an electric air purifier.

 These devices remove contaminants from the air in a room such as dust, pollen, pet hair, mold spores, and dust mite feces, smoke particles and volatile organic compounds (VOCs).

 Cleaning and personal products that come in an aerosol can contain VOCs like butane and propane which are bad for air.
 Try ditching these for non-aerosol alternatives like roll-on deodorant and spray bottle cleaning products.

 Dust mites and mould love humid environments.
 Keeping humidity around 30%-50% is ideal so consider purchasing a dehumidifier or an air conditioner during summer months to help control these levels.